azsk/AzTS-docs/01-Setup and getting started/README.md

   > _**Note:** In future if you run the AzTS installation command (`Install-AzSKTenantSecuritySolution`) to upgrade your existing AzTS setup, you will have to repeat the above steps._
 <br>

-  #### **Why should I integrate my AzTS solution setup with VNet?**

-1. Integrating AzTS solution with VNet, ensures that all critical backend resources like - storage account, log analytics workspace, function apps etc. are not accessible over public network.

-2. It ensures that all inbound communication to backend resources are routed through private network (Vnet).

-3. It also ensures that all resources in a VNet can communicate securely with each other and keeps all the traffic inside the Microsoft Azure backbone network.